alexandrainst/fresco-stat/README.md

 <h1>FRESCO-stat</h1>

 <p>
-  Library for secure numerical computations, statistics and linear algebra on data held by multiple parties without sharing the data.
+  Library for secure statistics and linear algebra on data held by multiple parties without sharing the data with the other parties.
 </p>

 <!-- TABLE OF CONTENTS -->